• Skip to primary navigation

 • Buy fresh eggs!
 Fresh eggs have firmer whites and will hold their spherical shape better.

 • Cook time for the eggs will vary.
 This depends on how runny you like your eggs to be poached.
-I like to stay on the runner side therefore, I pluck my eggs out of the water right at 3 minutes.
+I like to stay on the runnier side therefore, I pluck my eggs out of the water right at 3 minutes.
 If you want a less runny egg, I suggest you cook them for 4 minutes.
 You will be able to tell the doneness of the egg by how wobbly it is when you take the egg out of the water.

 • SLOWLY pour in the hot butter.
 When I say slowly, I mean drip by drip one tablespoon at a time.
 This prevents the eggs from turning into scrambled eggs in the beginning.
 You can increase the speed of the butter halfway through but be sure to blend the butter really slowly in the beginning.
 This process should take about 5 minutes.